hansroh/skitai/README.txt

 Anyway, I am modifying my codes to optimizing for enabling service on Linux machine with relatvely poor H/W and making easy to auto-scaling provided cloud computing service like AWS_.

-If you need lot of outside http(s) resources connecting jobs and use PostgreSQL, it might be worth testing and participating this project.
+If you need lots of outside http(s) resources connecting jobs and use PostgreSQL, it might be worth testing and participating this project.

 Changes